Leonardovink/caveracer/README.md

 The 3D mapping from a 2D image comes from [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 If you want to install the software from scratch, I recommend using a **virtual environment of Ubuntu**.
-When installing, I also recommend to follow this guide on YouTube:
+When installing, I also recommend to follow this guide on YouTube since the documentation on original github in my opinion was lacking:
 https://www.youtube.com/watch?v=HWm5KMOL2PY

 > ⚠️ The installation is **pure hell**.
-If you do not know exactly what you are doing I recommend to follow the youtube guide step by step.
+If you do not know exactly what you are doing I recommend you to follow the youtube guide step by step.

-It is also possible to install on other versions of Ubuntu and without a virtual environment.
+It is possible to install ORB SLAM 3 on a lot of different versions of Ubuntu and without a virtual environment.+
-This was the type of installation I did.
-It was on **Ubuntu 22.04 without a virtual environment**, but I really recommend you not to do this because this caused a lot of problems with **package dependencies**, because ubuntu 22.04 was too new for some packages.
+The type of installation I did was on **Ubuntu 22.04 without a virtual environment**, but I really recommend you not to do this because this caused a lot of problems with **package dependencies**, because ubuntu 22.04 was too new for some packages.

 ---

 ## **Operation**

-For running the software, there is a `run.txt` file that includes commands to execute the system.
+For running the software, there is a `run.txt` file that includes commands to execute the system that you can copy into the cmd.
 It is important to run the commands from within the **`ORB_SLAM3/` folder**.

 Ultimately, the necessary folders/files to run the program are: